alphagov/reliability-engineering/source/documentation/github/access-github-support.md

 It is recommended users will [Sign In][] before submitting any support requests.
 Users need to create a separate Enterprise Support account as regular GitHub account is not linked with Enterprise Support portal (hosted within a ZenDesk infrastructure).

-Alphagov users should use `@digital.cabinet-office.gov.uk` email during the sign up process to ensure your ticket is prioritised.
+Alphagov users should use `@digital.cabinet-office.gov.uk` email during the sign up process to ensure their ticket is prioritised.
 Contributors need to state they are part of Alphagov organisation within their request.

 Users can submit a new ticket using a [support request form].
 When a request submitted successfully user will receive an email confirmation from GitHub team.